Monad (functional programming): Another example: List

 One application for this monadic list is representing nondeterministic computation.

 List can hold results for all execution paths in an algorithm, then condense itself at each step to "forget" which paths led to which results (a sometimes important distinction from deterministic, exhaustive algorithms).

 Another benefit is that checks can be embedded in the monad; specific paths can be pruned transparently at their first point of failure, with no need to rewrite functions in the pipeline.

 A second situation where List shines is composing multivalued functions.

 For instance, the nth complex root of a number should yield n distinct complex numbers, but if another mth root is then taken of those results, the final m•n values should be identical to the output of the m•nth root.

 List completely automates this issue away, condensing the results from each step into a flat, mathematically correct list.

 Techniques

-Monads present opportunities for interesting techniques beyond just organizing program logic.
-Monads can lay the groundwork for useful syntactic features while their high-level and mathematical nature enable significant abstraction.
+Monads enable various techniques beyond structuring program logic.
+They provide the basis for specific syntactic features and allow abstraction through their mathematical properties.